 Stakeholder interviews helped define key business objectives, the vision and strategy for the new product, as well as current data and insights.
 All of this research informed the design of a product canvas, proto-personas and experience map.

 The new logo was based on momentum and energy.
-The arrow mark nods towards their design vision of assembling energy, breaking the process down into small steps that helps to build momentum.
+The arrow mark nods towards their design vision of assembling energy, breaking the process down into small steps that help to build momentum.

-After gathering initial research and defining a strategy with the key stakeholders, we used the design sprint process to go from a challenge to a solution which we could test and learn from.
+After gathering initial research and defining a strategy with the key stakeholders, we used our design sprint process to go from a challenge to a solution which we could test and learn from.

 Luna became a product outside of Carcraft which we developed as an internal styleguide and component library to use across many future Code projects.